 Positive cash flows include your sales revenue plus additional income sources, such as investments or money earned from the sale of an asset.
 Negative cash flows are all of your expenses, such as the cost of goods sold, loan interest, tax provisions, and one-time fees or payments.

-Net profit is also referred to as your company’s bottom line since it’s the last line on your income statement.
+Net profit is also referred to as the bottom line since it’s the last line on a company’s income statement.

 How To Calculate Net Profit